zxjte9411/Android/Readme.md

 3. Try to create a pure Java class/method so that 3 btnXXXonClick() listeners can call this pure Java method to handle 電腦出拳 (instead doing this within the OnClickListener).
 4. Write the JUnit test for your pure Java method.

 ***
+## HW5
+#####作業說明：
+Clone or download the sample code Unit023 from [Here](https://github.com/cxl1521/SampleCode.git) Import the sample code and modify the code according to the following requirements.
+1. Change the app title to "作業五: your name".
+2. Change the setting or configuration of all animation resource xml files, including alpha, scale, and trans.
+3. Create two additional animation resource files scale_rotate_trans_in and scale_rotate_trans_out, give necessary and proper settings for these two files, and change the program so that these two animation resource will be used in the program.
+4. Change the columns to 4 for GridView and add the images files upto 12 (or more) to the drawable directory  and change the program accordingly.
+5. Implement the AlphaAnimation, ScaleAnimation, TranslateAnimation, and RotateAnimation classes corresponding to your  animation resource files in step 2.
+Change your program to use AnimationSet to combine these classes so as to implement above animation instead of using animation resource files.

+***
 作業說明參考連結：[點我](http://www.cc.ntut.edu.tw/~cliu/courses/ad/homework/homework.htm)